 In case a composition dealer wants to opt out of composition scheme, he can give an intimation in Form GST CMP-04.
 Within 30 days of intimating the option of withdrawal, he must furnish details of stock input by filing Form GST ITC -01.

-If I convert myself from composition scheme to regular scheme, whether I will be eligible to get ITC?
-A: You are eligible for ITC on inputs held in stock and inputs contained in semi-finished or finished goods held in stock as on date on which you have converted yourself from composition scheme to regular scheme.
+You are eligible for ITC on inputs held in stock and inputs contained in semi-finished or finished goods held in stock as on date on which you have converted yourself from composition scheme to regular scheme.

 If a registered person opts for composition scheme then he must reverse the input tax credit taken by him on inputs which are being used by him in the year in which he opts for composition scheme.
 However, in case of capital goods, the credit shall be reduced by 5% per quarter of the year or part thereof from the date of invoice.